LM1997610/ADM_HW1/README.md

 However, in any case, trying to understand the request of the exercise and the procedure to get the relative solution.

 Due to the RunningTime error, I had a hard times completing the exercises in Part 2 (Implementing of Algorithms).
-Therefore to be able to deliver them I have looked at some suggestions from the web.
+Therefore to be able to solve it and deliver them I have looked at some suggestions from the web.